 The Bengali vowel sign Vocalic RR was unanimously decided to be not relevant in the context of modern Bangla writing system.
 The Indian side as well as Mr. Mamum were of the opinion that it may be excluded.

-Anji and Li (U+098C) characters in the LGR.
+āñji (ā̃ji, ঀ) (U+0980) and Li (U+098C) characters in the LGR.

-Unicode character U+0983 and Anji symbol be blocked.
-Mr. Mamun suggested to exclude the character Li from the Bangla repertoire in the LGR.
+Unicode character U+0983 and āñji symbol be blocked.
+Mr. Mamun suggested to exclude the character l̥ (Vocalic L, ঌ) (U+098C) from the Bangla repertoire in the LGR.

 Day-2: